Center for the Advancement of Multicultural Perspectives on Science (CAMPOS)

 The NSF ADVANCE grant initially prioritized the hiring of UC Davis faculty whose exceptional contributions to STEM research, teaching and service addressed issues affecting Latinas in STEM.
 Over time the vision grew to include all underrepresented voices to change the face of STEM science.
 To achieve ADVANCE’s goals, UC Davis matched NSF funds with an investment of over $3 million for incentive monies support the hiring and development of faculty who individually and collectively are transforming STEM education at UC Davis and contributing research and service to help solve society’s vexing problems.

-Under the leadership of Associate Vice Chancellor Raquel Aldana and Faculty Director Mariel Vazquez, the vision of forming a community of scholars who bring gender and multicultural perspectives to STEM science became a reality through the creation of the Center for the Advancement of Multicultural perspectives in Science (CAMPOS).
-To date, twenty-nine exceptional ladder-rank faculty comprise the CAMPOS faculty scholars community.
+Under the leadership of Faculty Director Mariel Vazquez, the vision of forming a community of scholars who bring gender and multicultural perspectives to STEM science continues to be a reality through the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS).
+To date, thirty-two exceptional ladder-rank faculty comprise the CAMPOS faculty scholars community.
 CAMPOS has created visibility for CAMPOS faculty scholars individually, collectively, locally, nationally, and internationally.
 CAMPOS hosts an induction ceremony each year to welcome, recognize its newest faculty scholars, and to disseminate their accomplishments.
 In addition, CAMPOS provides opportunities to its faculty scholars for mentorship, leadership skills development through the leadership institute, and programming to support regularly networking to share common experiences, deliberate potential team science from interdisciplinary perspectives, and discuss issues of common concern through the Cafecitos (coffee gatherings) and celebratory dinners.
 CAMPOS has also created a broader community of scholars by inviting other STEM faculty on campus to become affiliates and/or participate in many of the CAMPOS-sponsored activities, create new opportunities through team science, as well as partnerships that promote STEM science with the surrounding communities to encourage the next generation of STEM scientists.